ACGaming/UniversalTweaks/README.md

 * **Remove Realms Button:** Removes the redundant Minecraft Realms button from the main menu
 * **Remove Recipe Book:** Removes the recipe book button from GUIs
 * **Remove Snooper:** Forcefully turns off the snooper and hides the snooper settings button from the options menu
+* **Sea Level:** Sets the default height of the overworld's sea level
+* **Selected Item Tooltip Height:** Sets the Y value of the selected item tooltip, displayed when held items are changed
 * **Shield Parry:** Allows parrying of projectiles with shields
 * **Skip Credits:** Skips the credits screen after the player goes through the end podium portal
 * **Skip Missing Registry Entries Screen:** Automatically confirms the 'Missing Registry Entries' screen on world load
+* **Sleeping Time:** Determines at which time of day sleeping is allowed in ticks (0 - 24000)
 * **Smooth Scrolling:** Adds smooth scrolling to every in-game list
 * **Spawn Caps:** Sets maximum spawning limits for different entity types
 * **Super Hot Torch:** Enables one-time ignition of entities by hitting them with a torch